SACAS went Global

 - Once an agreement has been reached on the satisfactory resolution of the appeal, the relevant staff member investigating the appeal shall:

-- give information to the Quality Manager to update the appeals register,
+- Provide the Quality Manager with the necessary information to update the appeals register.

 The Company Legal Adviser